bazed85-arch/sql_learning/01-relational-model/mistakes.md

 This project runs 17.6 → `STORED`.
 Always write the keyword explicitly: omitting it is version-dependent behaviour.

 ---

+### C4.
+Expecting a column to pull a value from another table

+Two instances in one table:
+- `unit_id` — *"I want to take units.id from here"*
+- `quantity` — *"I don't know how to link it so the quantity fills in automatically"* **Wrong because:** a column stores a value; it does not fetch one.
+Generation expressions cannot reference other tables, and no other column type does either.
+Copying a default at insert time is the **application's** job, not the schema's.

+`delivery_items.quantity` is the quantity actually received — a storekeeper counts it and types it.
+The database cannot know what was on the truck.

+**Rule:** if the value comes from outside the row, it is either a stored copy written at insert time, or a join at read time.
+Never an automatic column.

+---

 ## D. Normalization errors